Max51v2/BeatScrapper/README.md

 I) Presentation
  This project's purpose is to export Beat Saber maps' songs in a specified folder (you can see an exemple in the project).
- You can choose if you want the cover or not to export it faster (without the cover : .egg |  with the cover : .mp4).
+ You can choose if you want the cover or not to export it faster (without the cover : .egg |  with the cover : format of your choice).
  This script only runs on windows.

 II) How to install the project ?